nasa/Common-Metadata-Repository/search-app/api_docs.md

 ### Facets

 Facets are counts of unique values from fields in items matching search results.
 Facets are supported with collection search results and are enabled with the `include_facets=true` parameter.
 Facets are supported on all collection search response formats.
+When `echo_compatible=true` parameter is also present, the facets are returned in the catalog-rest search_facet style in xml or json format.

 #### Facets in XML Responses